Defense over Protocol Attacks

 • Sybil attacks: The reputation system works very well against this attack since it requires the sybils to work on the network to gain sufficient influence.
 In addition, a collateral fee is required when solving a data request, making the attack economically inviable.

 • Eclipse attacks: In order to avoid an attacker monopolizing all the connections of a node, a P2P bucketing system has been implemented.
-More details can be found in this post of Medium.
+More details can be found in this post of Mediumarrow-up-right.

-• Bribery attacks: The implementation of the collateral fee makes any bribe very expensive, for more information, take a look on this post.
+• Bribery attacks: The implementation of the collateral fee makes any bribe very expensive, for more information, take a look on this postarrow-up-right.

 • Majority attacks: The implementation of Witnet guarantees that in order to perform a majority attack, the attacker would need to hold 51% of the total reputation.
 This is an extremely unlikely scenario, even where reputation is pooled.